bamadesigner/wA11y/README.md

 4. Run `bower install`
 5. Run `gulp` to take care of/compile all of your assets
     * You can also run `gulp watch` to watch your assets for changes/updates

-** If you would like to submit changes to the plugin, please work on a different branch and then create a pull request towards the master branch.**